-Can I interest you in some German Chocolate Brownie Tarts, with a rich brownie base, gooey coconut-pecan topping, and ring of dark chocolate buttercream?
-I can?
-Oh good.
-Because it’s Friday, and we need to do this Friday up right.
+These German Chocolate Brownie Tarts start with a rich brownie base, gooey coconut-pecan topping, and a ring of dark chocolate buttercream perfection.

 Growing up, German chocolate cake was always the standard birthday cake.
 I don’t know what all of you are talking about with your vanilla cakes and vanilla frosting—to us, a birthday cake was chocolate, slathered generously with a coconut-pecan frosting.
 I haven’t had a slice of German chocolate cake in ages, but I do have a soft spot in my heart for this flavor combination thanks to our birthday tradition.